If you have any old mine

 every flea market in

-modern day Butterfly brand lamps that are made in Hong Kong or China.
+modern day Butterfly brand carbide lamps that are made in Hong Kong or China.

 There are scores of other much less common names available.
 Pictured on the left is an example of a fairly hard